-MATH 205 GEOMETRY FOR ELEMENTARY TEACHERS
+GEOMETRY FOR ELEMENTARY TEACHERS

 Parallel and perpendicular lines; measurement of angles, line segments, time, and temperature; ratio and proportions; congruence and similarity; area, surface area, and volume; Greek constructions, proofs, and the Cartesian coordinate system.
 For elementary education majors only.
-Pre-requisite: MATH 204.
+Pre-requisite: MATH 204 or instructor consent.
 (IAI M1 903) (4 credit, 4 lecture, 0 lab)

-MATH 221 CALCULUS AND ANALYTIC GEOMETRY II
+CALCULUS AND ANALYTIC GEOMETRY II

 Develops the techniques of single-variable calculus begun in Calculus I and extends the concepts of function, limit, derivative and integral to functions of more than one variable.
 The treatment is intuitive, as in Calculus I. Techniques of integration, introduction to multivariate calculus, elements of infinite series.

-Pre-requisite: MATH 162.
+Pre-requisite: MATH 162 or instructor consent.
 (IAI M1 900-2, MTH 902) (5 credit, 5 lecture, 0 lab)

-MATH 222 CALCULUS AND ANALYTIC GEOMETRY III
+CALCULUS AND ANALYTIC GEOMETRY III

 Further topics in calculus.
 Definite integrals over solid regions, applications of partial derivatives, vectors and vector operations, derivatives of vector functions, line integrals.
 Green's theorem.
-Pre-requisite: MATH 221.
+Pre-requisite: MATH 221 or instructor consent.
 (IAI M1 900-3, MTH 903) (5 credit, 5 lecture, 0 lab)